 Frequent changes to COAs across fiscal years makes reporting and comparison difficult.
 Budget preparation and analysis requires the ability to compare information across fiscal years even though that information is classified differently.

 What are the Good Practices in Chart of Accounts Design?

 - Integration of budget and accounting classifications: in countries where the budget classifications are not integrated with the COA, or only partially integrated, there is risk of loss of important information undermining the effectiveness of budget control and reporting.

 - Sufficient structure for fiscal management: the COA should include fund source, organization, economic and function classifications.

-- Reporting Objects: The COA can drive external reporting and transparency without adding any burden to data entry through the use of alternative roll-up structures or “side concepts”.
+- Reporting Objects: The COA can drive external reporting and transparency (such as FreeBalance’s Transparency Portals) without adding any burden to data entry through the use of alternative roll-up structures or “side concepts”.

-- Integration with authorization: permissions and access within the GRP system should be directly linked to the COA to control access.
+- Integration with authorization: permissions and access within the Government Resource Planning (GRP) system (such as the FreeBalance Accountability Suite™) should be directly linked to the COA to control access.

 - Error checking and validation: across COA segments so that it is impossible to associate an expense against programs or economic purposes that are not owned by a line ministry and to validate debits and credits

 What is a Multiple Year Chart of Accounts?

 According to the International Monetary Fund, the COA should allow flexibility for future additions and changes as far as possible.
 A multiple year COA enables governments to map across classifications through many years.

 Benefits of a Multiple Year Chart of Accounts

 - Reporting on any fiscal year based on the COA of any year in the system